It took a minute for the entire nature of the game to flip upside-down.

 “This team is better than what we showed tonight and it’s my job as a coach to get us to play that way, each and every week, and I’m sure they will respond the right way,” head coach Mike Locksley said.

-But before things truly went south, Maryland looked equipped to withstand the brightness of the Friday night lights and keep up with its Big Ten rival.
+But before things truly went south, Maryland football looked equipped to withstand the brightness of the Friday night lights and keep up with its Big Ten rival.
 Taulia Tagovailoa and the Maryland offense did only manage to mark up a little over 30 yards and an interception in their first two possessions, but after Iowa could only muster a field goal following Tagovailoa’s first turnover, the Terps and their quarterback marched down to respond.

-In what turned out to be the only scoring drive of the half, Maryland barely flinched against the nation’s most opportunistic defense.
+In what turned out to be its only scoring drive of the half, Maryland barely flinched against the nation’s most opportunistic defense.
 Tagovailoa and Demus connected twice on deep crossing routes and the Terps paced down the field with their pass play to take the lead.
 The eight play drive ended with a nine yard play-action touchdown pass to tight end Chigoziem Okonkwo.

 The packed, all-black student section exploded in cheers and the Maryland sideline followed suit.
 The Terps scored on and were leading, 3-7, against the No. 5 ranked Hawkeyes.

 Iowa scored its first touchdown in response, with Hawkeyes quarterback Spencer Petras breaking the plane with his first of two rushing touchdowns.

 And Maryland was then immediately presented with a chance to prove its first touchdown was far from a fluke.

 After Iowa scored with the first three seconds of the second frame, Maryland’s dreadful minute of football began.
 When Demus received the ensuing kickoff, fumbled the ball and folded awkwardly at the knee on his way down to the turf, just ten seconds of game time had passed.